The Euclidean distance degree of one-parameter anchored multiview varieties: Preliminaries

 \subsection{Multiprojective versus affine multiview varieties}

 In multiview geometry, the natural setting is multiprojective space.
-However, optimization problems such as Euclidean distance minimization are typically formulated in an affine chart.
-We now describe both perspectives to get a multiprojective and an affine multiview variety.
+However, optimization problems such as Euclidean distance minimization are typically formulated in an affine chart. \jose{We now describe how multiview varieties appear in both multiprojective and affine settings.
+In computer vision, these encode the algebraic constraints satisfied by feature correspondences across multiple images. }

 An arrangement $\camConf = (C_1,\dots,C_n)$ of full rank $3\times 4$ matrices, called \demph{cameras}, gives a \demph{multiprojective multiview variety of $\PP^3$} as the Zariski closure of the image of the rational map